Haywards Heath Circular via Lindfield Walk

 3. Cross a stream on a wooden footbridge and turn right to go uphill on a woodchip track between fences.
 Near the end veer right and left to go over the Bluebell Railway on a brick bridge.
 Keep ahead across a large field, gently downhill and heading towards a road.

 4. In the bottom field corner go over a stile on the right and follow a path through a few trees, down a bank and out to a road.
 Turn left onto the road and follow it round a right-hand bend, taking care as there is no pavement.
 In 250m you pass Freshfield Mill Farm and then cross two bridges, the first over the River Ouse and the second over the disused Ouse Navigation?.
-Just after this you come to the suggested lunch pub, The Sloop Inn.
+Just after this you come to the suggested lunch pub, the Sloop Inn.

 13. Freshfield Bridges to Sheffield Park Station (3¼ • 5½ km)